ItzSamCat88/super-wii-hacking-guide/README.md

 ## Getting Started

-To view the guide, open the `index.html` file in your web browser.
+To view the guide, download the `index.html` file in your web browser.
 Make sure you have the accompanying `styles.css` file in the same directory for proper styling.

 ## How to Contribute